ardangelo/excelangue.github.io/resume.md

 ---------------

 *	**Software Engineering Intern** at Quicket Solutions, Champaign, IL: August 2015 – September 2015
-	-	Wrote and maintained database interface and backend management code in Python with Web2Py creating an end-to-end electronic police citation management service
+	-	Wrote and maintained database interface and backend management code in Python with Web2Py creating an end-to-end electronic police citation management service .
-	-	Experienced designing and implementing solutions in a tight-knit, collaborative group and planning extensible and robust systems for data processing in a fast moving startup environment
+	-	Experienced designing and implementing solutions in a tight-knit, collaborative group and planning extensible and robust systems for data processing in a fast moving startup environment.

 *	**Technical Consultant** for Panorama Innovation, Wilmette, IL: June 2014 – September 2014
-	-	Research, software design & implementation for retail intelligence systems using Python, OpenWRT, and Linux
+	-	Research, software design & implementation for retail intelligence systems using Python, OpenWRT, and Linux.

 *	**Event Technician** at Unite Here Health, Chicago, IL: July 2014 – August 2014
 	-	System set-up and maintenance for health insurance events.
-Responsibilities included wired and wireless network configuration, cabling, Windows networking, and troubleshooting
+Responsibilities included wired and wireless network configuration, cabling, Windows networking, and troubleshooting.

 *	**Published two apps to the Windows Phone store** May 2014
-	-	*Thorntons++*: a customer loyalty and coupon app for a gas station chain
+	-	*Thorntons++*: a customer loyalty and coupon app for a gas station chain.
-	-	*Omeddle*: an Omegle chat client with the additional ability to intercept and modify messages sent by other users
+	-	*Omeddle*: an Omegle chat client with the additional ability to intercept and modify messages sent between other Omegle users.